astips/maya-toolkit-roller-coaster/README.md

     "email": "animator.well@gmail.com"
 }
 ```
-- "manager" -- define super users of this toolkit (who can manager the **Official Tab**)
+- "manager" -- super users of this toolkit (means who have permission on **Official Tab**)
 - "context" -- x-rig context names configured by user
-- "email" -- your license register email used to auth professional version license
+- "email" -- your register email used to auth professional version license

 ### CONTEXT
-Because of the diversity of rigging files, **rollercoaster** tool allow users config their own
+Because of the diversity of rigging files, **rollercoaster** allow users config their own
 xrig & filter contexts.

 - **XRIG Context Option** > rollercoaster/opt/xrig